 - Remove pressure and the stuck pixel should be gone.

 This works because, in a stuck pixel, the liquid in one or more of its sub-pixels has not spread equally.
-In combination with the backlight of your screen, this liquid is used to allow different amounts of light to pass through, which creates the different colors.
+When the backlight of your screen turns on, different amounts of the liquid pass through the pixel, to create the different colors.

 All Pixels Report to the Screen